-HOUSTON, TX – If you’re planning to fly on or before Halloween, here are a boo tips (oops, I meant few tips) from the Transportation Security Administration (TSA) to help address frequently asked questions that will help get you in the spirit without getting caught up in a web at the checkpoint.
+BOSTON – If you’re planning to fly on or before Halloween, here are a few tips from the Transportation Security Administration (TSA) to help address frequently asked questions that will help get you in the spirit without getting caught up in a web at the checkpoint.

 Tip 1: Wear your Halloween-themed pandemic mask

 We sure hope that everyone will be wearing a mask at the checkpoint this Halloween, but by that we are referring to masks designed to help prevent the spread of COVID-19.
 They can be as colorful as you like—featuring pumpkins, candy corn, superheroes, scary witches or something spookier.
 Please note, however, that TSA officers will ask you to remove all masks momentarily—costume masks or pandemic masks—to help verify your identity when you arrive at the travel document checking podium.
 Since your Halloween mask may trigger an alarm, it’s best to slip that mask on after you finish going through checkpoint screening.